 Staff, coaches, officials and players must conduct daily symptom assessments (self-evaluation).
-Staff, coaches, officials or players who have experienced any COVID-19 CDC-defined symptons, including fever, cough or shortness of breath, must stay home.
-Any individual exhibiting such symptons will be asked to leave immediately.
+Staff, coaches, officials or players who have experienced any COVID-19 CDC-defined symptoms, including fever, cough or shortness of breath, must stay home.
+Any individual exhibiting such symptoms will be asked to leave immediately.
 If any staff member, coach, official or player lives with or has been in close contact with someone who has had recent COVID-19 symptoms; and/or has had a recent positive COVID-19 test result; and/or is presently being quarantined or otherwise ill or exposed to COVID-19, that individual must stay home.

 All players/coaches/staff are REQUIRED to wear masks AT ALL TIMES (entering the gym, while their practice or game is going on, on the sidelines and when leaving the gym).

 Athletes are strongly recommended to travel to the venue only with members of their immediate household, if possible.
 Face coverings are required for individuals walking in and out of the venue, and while not actively participating.

 Athletes should bring their own equipment to the extent possible.
 Any shared equipment will be cleaned and disinfected frequently.
 Game balls will be disinfected before and after every practice and game.

 All players and coaches should bring their own water bottles.
 Water bottles shall not be shared.
 (No water fountains will be available for use.)

 Coaches will keep players in small groups at practice to allow for physical distancing.
 All "high-touch" surfaces will be cleaned and disinfected regularly.
 Parents are encouraged to drop off their children and not stay during practices.
 Any parents who needs to stay must wear a mask and social distance at all times.
 In no event can any athlete have more than ONE parent/guardian stay during practice.